ksenia007/alvessa_agent/scripts/README.md

 # Scripts

-Scripts for reproducing benchmark evaluations and figures in the paper.
+Scripts for reproducing evaluations and figures in the paper.

 ## Benchmark Evaluation